Integration with other enterprise management products

 - Querying the SQL operational or data warehouse databases to extract certain datasets for custom reports or dashboards.

-Other custom connectors are developed and implemented to support advanced scenarios such as alert enrichment with additional information before forwarding to incident management systems, perform alert correlation, or provide advanced notification functionality with Operations Manager.
+Other custom connectors are developed and implemented to support advanced scenarios such as alert enrichment, including additional information before the alert is forwarded to the incident management system, perform alert correlation, or provide advanced notification functionality with Operations Manager.

-Operations Manager also integrates with Microsoft Operations Management Suite (OMS) to forward collected events, alerts, and performance data for further analysis and provides greater visibility for the enterprise.
+Operations Manager also integrates with Azure Monitor to forward collected events, alerts, and performance data for further analysis and provides greater visibility for the enterprise.

 When separated by a firewall

-If a management server is supporting integration (via a connector hosted directly on the management server or from another System Center product such as VMM, Orchestrator or Service Manager) this will need to be planned for with manual or automatic recovery steps depending on the integration configuration and sequence of steps required to return to normal functionality.
+If a management server is supporting integration (via a connector hosted directly on the management server or from another System Center product such as VMM, Orchestrator or Service Manager), you need to plan for this with manual or automatic recovery steps depending on the integration configuration and sequence of steps required to return to normal functionality.